battlecode/battlecode-server-2017/specs.md

 5. Mine damage is applied (SOLIDER Only)
 6. Attacks are performed

     a.
-Robot autoattacks adjacent enemies (SOLIDER Only)
+Robot auto-attacks adjacent enemies (SOLIDER Only)

     b.
 Adjacent units are healed (MEDBAY Only).